-Below are the 3 steps to build the stages of your conversion funnel according to the AIDA model:
+Below are the 3 steps to build the stages of your eCommerce sales funnel according to the AIDA model:

 - First step: Understand the buyer’s journey